On the sensitivity of CDAWG-grammars: Tighter bound for

-Let $y$ be the (only) parent of a node $x \in \mathsf{V}_2(T)$ in the CDAWG of the original string $T$.
-Let $q$ be the longest proper suffix of $x$ that is a maximal repeat in $T$.
-See Figure~\ref{fig:arb_yq}.
-We categorize strings $x \in \mathsf{V}_2(T)$ using the unique parent $y$ and its suffix $q$, as follows:
+In Case 2, we further define $y$ as the (only) parent of a node $x \in \mathsf{V}_2$ in the CDAWG of the original string $T$.
+Also, let $q$ be the longest proper suffix of $x$ that is a maximal repeat in $T$.
+See Fig.~\ref{fig:arb_yq}.
+We categorize strings $x \in \mathsf{V}_2$ using the unique parent $y$ and its suffix $q$, as follows: